THE VIRTUAL 2021 NNPA MID-WINTER TRAINING CONFERENCE

 National Newspaper Publishers Association President and CEO

-On behalf of the National Newspaper Publishers Association (NNPA), I am please to welcome you to the Virtual NNPA 2021 Mid-Winter Training Conference.
+On behalf of the National Newspaper Publishers Association (NNPA), I am please to welcome you to the Virtual NNPA 2021 National Convention.
 Using the benefit of today’s technology platforms affords the opportunity for us to gather together virtually to address the issues, policies and interests of all of those who support freedom, justice and equality for all in America and throughout the world.

-This is the 194th year of the Black Press of America.
+This is the 194th year of the Black Press of America and the 81st year of the NNPA.
 We, therefore, take this moment to reaffirm our mission and purpose as the national trade association of the Black Press.
 The NNPA is committed to representing the interests of the Black Press as well as the interests, concerns, and news relevant to Black America.
 We grateful the NNPA continues to make progress in a number of areas that help to sustain the Black Press.

 Thank you for joining with us and especially we thank all of our partners: General Motors, Pfizer, Reynolds American, and the Bill & Melinda Gates Foundation for providing their support for this conference.
 We also thank all of our corporate sponsors who continue to support the NNPA today and in the future.
 May God bless the Black Press of America.